roots/docs/sage/installation.md

 ## What Next?

-From here you might want to [explore the structure of your new Sage theme](/sage/docs/theme-structure/), or [learn how to use Blade templates](/sage/docs/blade-templates/), or how to [compile assets](/sage/docs/compiling-assets/).
+From here you might want to [explore the structure of your new Sage-based theme](/sage/docs/theme-structure/), or [learn how to use Blade templates](/sage/docs/blade-templates/), or how to [compile assets](/sage/docs/compiling-assets/).
 These documents are meant to be referenced as you work with Sage, so feel free to jump around as needed.

 ## What is Sage?